twildhage/BehavioralCloning/writeup_report.md

 * **model.h5**: model architecture and weights of the trained model
 * **writeup_report.md**: description of the project

+#### Comments on the Project
+Unfortunately the car simulator did run on my local machine.
+After spending long hours trying to find and fix the problem and consulting the discussion forums, I decided to change the operating system on my PC from Ubuntu Mate (which does not support Unity) to Ubuntu.
+This solved the problem but consumed a lot of time that I planed to spend on the project itself.
+Therefore, to my dissatisfaction, this project, although finished, lacks a certain depth at some places ...

 ## Project Steps

 ### Data Analysis and Visualization